Rock n' Roll Racing: Blizzard Arcade Collection

-In celebration of the company's 30th anniversary, Blizzard Entertainment and Digital Eclipse released a compilation called Blizzard Arcade Collection in February 2021, for Microsoft Windows, Xbox One, PlayStation 4, and Nintendo Switch.
+In celebration of the company's 30th anniversary, Blizzard Entertainment and Digital Eclipse released a compilation called Blizzard Arcade Collection in February 2021, for Nintendo Switch, PlayStation 4, Windows, and Xbox One.
 The collection includes three Blizzard's classic video games: The Lost Vikings, Blackthorne and Rock n' Roll Racing, with two additional games: The Lost Vikings 2 and RPM Racing.
 Some of the modern features for the Definitive Edition include 16:9 resolution, 4-player split-screen, rewinding and saving of game progress, watching replays, and adding graphic filters to change the look of player's game in the SNES and Genesis versions, as well as a togglable option between the SNES and Genesis soundtracks, with new instrumental chiptune versions of songs found in the Definitive Edition, inspired by the SNES and Genesis versions, and the master recordings of the soundtrack in CD quality.
 Larry "Supermouth" Huffman re-recorded lines from the original game, as well as recording brand new lines, for this release in the Definitive Edition.

 Reception

+The game's rock soundtrack was one of its most acclaimed aspects; Andy of Game Informer claimed it was one of the best on the SNES.
 GamePro gave the Genesis version a mixed review.
 They praised the Vs. mode and "rockin'" soundtrack with driving-appropriate tunes, but criticized the weak sound effects and remarked that the graphics and digitized voice are noticeably worse than in the Super NES version.

 Super Gamer reviewed the SNES version and gave an overall score of 90% writing: "Awesome rock soundtracks, plus plenty of vehicles, firepower, tracks and planets.
 A bit repetitive in one-player though."